 The wine is fragrant, fresh and shows complexity.
 The palate is elegant, light and tasty with a vibrant acidic structure.
 The subtle spice and citrus freshness make this wine an ideal companion for classic Austrian cuisine.

-Awarded 96 points and Outstanding status by Decanter (www.decanter.com) in their April 2018 edition review of Australian Riesling (see blue link below) .
+The 2012 vintage was Awarded 96 points and Outstanding status by Decanter (www.decanter.com) in their April 2018 edition review of Australian Riesling (see blue link below) .

 Peter Lehmann, with 33 vintages already under his belt, started his own winery in 1979, partly as a means of helping with the glut of grapes then afflicting the Barossa.
 "I'll take your grapes and turn them into wine," he told the desperate growers, many of them conservative farmers of Silesian descent who regarded their old vines as part of their patrimony.
 "But I'll only be able to pay you when I sell the wine."
 They gratefully accepted.
 Without this deal, it is widely thought that the Barossa would have lost a huge chunk of its old vines.
 The 'Masters' wines are made from the parcels regarded by the winemakers as the best Semillon, Riesling, Cabernet Sauvignon and Shiraz of the vintage.